 2. Simplified Skincare

-During lockdown, many of us have had more time to focus on our skincare and beauty regimes; experimenting with multiple skincare products in an attempt to make ourselves feel a little better and special.
-But after the initial craze, 2021 is seeing a more simplified approach to at-home skincare.
+Working from home and various lockdowns have given many of us more time to focus on our skincare and beauty regimes; experimenting with multiple skincare products in an attempt to make ourselves feel a little better and special.
+But after the initial craze, 2022 is seeing a more simplified approach to at-home skincare.

 The overuse of beauty products can be too much for our skin to handle, leading to damaged moisture barriers and other issues.
 Yup, I was confused too.

 Simplified skincare has another benefit: it's cheaper!
-After all the job uncertainty of 2020, a step towards more affordable and easy skincare is welcome, and it may benefit your skin more than you'd think!
+After all the job uncertainty a step towards more affordable and easy skincare is welcome, and it may benefit your skin more than you'd think!

 3. Online Fitness Classes

-Gym nuts may have spent 2020 longing for gyms to reopen so they can get back to their beloved weights, but the last year has emphasised the importance of physical fitness to even the biggest couch potatoes among us.
+The last couple of years has emphasised the importance of physical fitness to even the biggest couch potatoes among us.
 Isn't it funny how we never want it until it's gone?

-Not only is it quick and easy to work out in your lounge, but online classes (live streams or pre-recorded) offer a more accessible way to get fit in a way that suits your schedule with everything from 5-minute fitness routines to hour-long guided exercises.
+Not only is it quick and easy to work out in your lounge now, but online classes (live streams or pre-recorded) offer a more accessible way to get fit in a way that suits your schedule with everything from 5-minute fitness routines to hour-long guided exercises.

 In addition, online classes make a nice change for those of us who don't feel comfortable working out in a gym due to intimidation or low self-confidence.